 Flag events as benign, suspicious, or malicious to build your timeline:

-Timeline that can be modified and exported:
+The timeline itself can be edited and exported:

 v1 is now available on GitHub.
 It’s open source, free to use, and still a little rough around the edges.
 To get started, you’ll need a Microsoft Defender for Endpoint tenant with an Azure AD app registration and the appropriate API permissions configured.